Taking Steps to Improve Service

 Our aim is to get you to your destination on time, every time.

-Challenge: Customers shared experiences of waiting for a bus shown to be arriving soon in CapMetro’s app and ePaper signs only for the bus to never come (aka “a ghost bus”).
+Challenge: Customers shared experiences of waiting for a bus shown to be arriving soon in CapMetro’s app and digital signs only for the bus to never come (aka “a ghost bus”).
 Customers also experienced the opposite, sometimes a bus will show up that’s unannounced (aka “a zombie bus”).

 Action Step: CapMetro uses software called Swiftly to give accurate locations of buses.
 To improve reliability through accurate communication, we implemented a new software feature to catch ghost buses.
 We’ve also strengthened our Operations Control Center procedures when routes are affected by detours, stop closures, and major incidents.